Skip to content Skip to footer navigation

 aussie broadband logo

-Aussie Broadband has the most satisfied customers according to our survey.
+Aussie Broadband has the most satisfied customers by quite a wide margin, according to our survey.
 Its NBN customer satisfaction score of 84% is significantly above the competition.
-This metric is what has helped it rise above the rest to take out the top spot four years in a row.
+This metric is what has helped it rise above the rest to take out the top spot five years in a row.

 NBN speed data vs perception